NethServer/docs/administrator-manual/en/upgrade_tool.rst

 the end of the post-upgrade step SSH, Server Manager and the other services are available again.

-Any daily, weekly and monthly scheduled cron-job will be started again within one hour since the system boot ends.
+Any daily, weekly and monthly scheduled cron job will be started again within one hour since the system boot ends.

 .. _post-upgrade-checks: